www3838438/nomad/website/source/docs/job-specification/service.html.md

 - `type` `(string: <required>)` - This indicates the check types supported by Nomad.
 Valid options are `script`, `http`, and `tcp`.

+## Script Checks

+Script checks are unique: they are registered with Consul with the specified `timeout`.
+Nomad periodically runs the `command` specified in the check and updates Consul with the status.
+If Nomad is unable to run the check before the `timeout` expires Consul automatically treats the check as failing.

+~> Since script checks are run by the Nomad agent, they will timeout and fail if Nomad is down for longer than the timeout.
+When told to shutdown, Nomad will attempt to run and renew all script checks before exiting.

+### Script Check Environment

+Script checks are executed in the same environment as the task:

+* `docker` or `rkt` drivers will use those driver's facilities for executing commands inside containers.
+* `exec` and `java` drivers will execute commands in the same chroot as the task.
+* `raw_exec` checks are executed on the host system.
+* `qemu` does not support script checks as Nomad has no way of executing arbitrary commands inside a VM.

+    ~> **Caveat:** The command must be the path to the command on disk, and no shell exists by default.
+That means operators like `||` or `&&` are not available.
+Additionally, all arguments must be supplied via the `args` parameter.
+To achieve the behavior of shell operators, specify the command as a shell, like `/bin/bash` and then use `args` to run the check.

 ## `service` Examples